Intro:

 8:

-Yes.
-The campaign prompted a debate which contributed to a better
+ANS: Yes.
+The campaign prompted a debate which contributed

-understanding of the history of these men and their families and the
+to a better understanding of the history of these men and their families and

 10:

-The legal issues as to the rights or responsibilities of defence force
+ANS: The legal issues as to the rights or responsibilities

-and not by politicians.
-However desertion in any army is a serious offence
+the military courts and not by politicians.
+However desertion in any army is

-and such offences are determined by the military courts/tribunals.
-During
+a serious offence and such offences are determined by the military

-Yes, absolutely.
+ANS: Yes, absolutely.
 De Valera had no choice.
-However Irish neutrality was
+However

 12: